MayorLazer/PokeChallenge_Interview/README.md

 * npm i (wait untill all dependencies are installed)
 * npm start
 * go to <http://localhost:3000> (have fun catching pokemons!)

+# Takeaway

+I've done almost every task asked in the sheet.
+* Expect for the flow/typescript notations (I've commented the code tho)
+* The optionals ones (unit tests, and redux i didn't consider them neccesary for the task given)

+I would've loved talking with the "fictional client" to have a greater understanding of their pokeneeds to improve the overall app...

+But with the timeframe and specifications given.
+I believe their'll be more than happy with the final product

+Any feedback from their is more than welcome tho....

+Best regards!

 ___________